prestonharberts/bib/Bible/judg14.md

 “But if you cannot solve it, you will give me thirty linen robes and thirty sets of clothes.”
 They said to him, “Let us hear your riddle.”
 ###### 14
 He said to them,
->  “ Out of the one who eats came something to eat;
+> “Out of the one who eats came something to eat;
->  “ Out of the strong one came something sweet.”
+> “Out of the strong one came something sweet.”
 They could not solve the riddle for three days.
 ###### ¶ 15
 On the fourth day they said to Samson’s bride, “Trick your husband into giving the solution to the riddle.
 If you refuse, we will burn up you and your father’s family.
 Did you invite us here to make us poor?”